Davidkle/SkillCoin/README.md

 # SkillCoin

-Note that truffle is installed locally.
-Use `npx` to run `truffle`.

-Steps

-1. Install and run a local blockchain.
+Users earn skill tokens by engaging with the platform.
+Install Ganache to run a local blockchain.
 See https://trufflesuite.com/ganache/.
-2. Compile `npx truffle complile`.
-3. Migrate `npx truffle migrate`.